How we test batteries

 1.5 millionThe number of data points we analyse in our disposable batteries tests to find the best

 We time how long it takes each battery to run down to 1V (when most devices stop working) and their end voltage (when all devices stop working).
-The best AA disposable batteries last more than three hours longer than the worst in the most power-hungry devices.
-Find out which ones we’re talking about - see our Best Buy batteries.
+The best AA disposable batteries last more than two and a half hours longer than the worst in the most power-hungry devices.
+They last an astonishing 13 hours longer in low-drain devices.
+Find out which ones we’re talking about - see our best batteries.

 Of course, our tests can’t simulate every single device that uses batteries.
 So we also calculate the amount of energy each battery contains, taking into account all our test results.
 This means you can use our test results to choose the batteries that pack the most power.